lidlid/slate/source/index.html.md

 # Sodyo Introduction

 Sodyo’s technology creates an interactive experience with items in the physical world.
-Just point your mobile phone camera at any item, place or media display assigned with a Sodyo code and reveal layers of information, content and links.
+Just point your mobile phone camera at any item, place or media display assigned with a Sodyo marker and reveal layers of information, content and links.

 Sodyo enhances the TV commercial experience by strengthening the sales funnel.
 Viewers can interact immediately with the television via with their smartphone and: